-Introduction Safety Summary General Troubleshooting Troubleshooting Charts PROBLEM 1 Engine will not rotate to start PROBLEM 2 Engine rotates, but will not start PROBLEM 3 Engine runs, but no hydraulic operation PROBLEM 4 Engine runs, but battery is not charging10-5 PROBLEM 5 Engine faults enabled during engine operation PROBLEM 6 Crawler travels only at slow speed PROBLEM 7 Crawler track(s) will not travel in either direction PROBLEM 8 A load drum does not operate PROBLEM 9 Load drum will not raise load, but will lower load PROBLEM 10 Load drum will not lower load, but will raise load PROBLEM 11 Load drum will not reach load drum maximum speed PROBLEM 12 No boom hoist operation PROBLEM 13 Boom hoist will not reach maximum speed PROBLEM 14 Boom will not boom up, but will boom down PROBLEM 15 Boom will not boom down, but will boom up10-16 PROBLEM 16 No swing operation, but engine loads PROBLEM 17 No swing operation, engine does not load PROBLEM 18 Travel system response is sluggish PROBLEM 19 Closed-loop hydraulic system response is sluggish PROBLEM 20 Hydraulic system is operating hot PROBLEM 21 System pump will not return to neutral PROBLEM 22 Drum pawl is not operating correctly PROBLEM 23 Mast cylinders will not raise or lower PROBLEM 24 Gantry cylinders will not raise or lower PROBLEM 25 Accessory pin cylinder(s) will not extend or retract PROBLEM 26 Crawler pin cylinder(s) will not extend or retract PROBLEM 27 Carbody jacking cylinder(s) will not extend or retract ,, , , , , , , , , , , , , , , , , , ,
+Introduction 10-1 ooting Troubleshooting Charts PROBLEM 1 PROBLEM 2 Engine rotates, but will not start.
+PROBLEM 3 Engine runs, but no hydraulic operation PROBLEM 4 Engine runs, but hattery is not charging PROBLEM 5 Engine faults enabled during engine operation.
+PROBLEM 6 Crawler travels only at slow speed PROBLEM 7 Crawler track(s) will not travel in either direction.
+PROBLEM 8 A load drum does not operate.
+PROBLEM 9 Load drum will not raise load, but will lower load.
+PROBLEM 10 PROBLEM 11 Load drum will not reach load drum maximum speed PROBLEM 12 No boom hoist operation.
+PROBLEM 13 Boom hoist will not reach maximum speed.
+PROBLEM 14 Boom will not boom up, but will boom down PROBLEM 15 Boom will not boom down, but will boom up PROBLEM 16 No swing operation, but the engine loads PROBLEM 17 No swing operation, engine does not load PROBLEM 18 Travel system response is sluggish PROBLEM 19 Closed-loop hydraulic system response is sluggish PROBLEM 20 Hydraulic system is operating hot PROBLEM 21 System pump will not return to neutral PROBLEM 22 Drum pawl is not operating correctly.
+PROBLEM 23 Mast cylinders will not raise or lower.
+PROBLEM 24 Gantry cylinders will not raise or lower.
+PROBLEM 25 Accessory pin cylinder(s) will not extend or retract.
+PROBLEM 26 PROBLEM 27 Crawler pin cylinder(s) will not extend or retract